Hamilton Amputation Injury Lawyer

 Depending upon the specific level of amputation and the type of prosthesis, the costs

 for prosthetic devices range from one to several thousand dollars.
-If your injury was caused in a motor vehicle accident, then your no-fault benefits will provide payment for all of your required devices, including prosthetic devices, for life.
+If your injury was caused in a motor vehicle accident, then your no-fault benefits will pay for all required devices, including prosthetic devices, for life.

 How much compensation am I entitled to after an amputation?